jronallo/jronallo.github.com/source/_posts/2012-12-20-html5-video-everything-i-needed-to-know.markdown

 ---
 layout: post
 title: "HTML5 Video: Everything I Needed to Know"
-date: 2012-12-21
+date: 2012-12-22
-update: 2012-12-21
+update: 2012-12-22
 comments: true
 categories: html5 video
 sidebar: collapse
 ---

-While there is a lot of good information out there on HTML5 Video, I wanted to put down everything that I gathered together about it.
+While there is a lot of good information on the Web about HTML5 Video, I wanted to put down everything that I gathered together about it.

 <!-- more -->